GRID Review: Burnout

 It's gotta be tough developing racing games in 2019.
 Forza, Forza Horizon, Assetto Corsa, iRacing, and Gran Turismo, all have virtually cornered the market.
 Each one appeals to racing fans in different ways.

-From the most casual fan who loves to powerslide around corners (Forza Horizon) to hardcore fans that want in-depth, fine-tuned experiences (iRacing, Assetto Corsa), it seems like racing games have everything.
+From the most casual fan who loves to powerslide around corners (Forza Horizon) to hardcore fans that want in-depth, fine-tuned experiences (iRacing, Assetto Corsa), it seems like racing games have everything covered.

 In such a crowded field, with so many franchises jockeying for position, the bar for quality is incredibly high.
 Unfortunately, the hotly-anticipated GRID reboot can't keep up with the pack.